In-service program

 An in-service program is a professional training or staff development effort, where professionals are trained and discuss their work with others in their peer group.

 It is a key component of continuing medical education for physicians, pharmacists, and other medical professionals.
 It is also common among public servants including educators and public safety officials.

 In-service program also refers to some programs offered to enlisted members of the military while they are in service.

-In-service programs also refers to educators, where they discuss methods and cases and work loads.
+Educators also have in-service programs where they discuss methods, cases, and workloads.